 We will eventually reach a river, close to our reserve.
 A wooden bridge built for logging trucks in years gone by has collapsed here, so we will board a pirogue (dugout style canoe) and explore some stunning riverside forest for a while before crossing and making our way to our Expedition Tented Research Camp.

 This is where we will be staying for 3 nights.
 Remember, you are a pioneer, exploring a massive area before a single tourist finds their way here.
 Conditions will be 'comfortable expedition' standard - a little bit better than camera and research teams might expect on assignment on the BBC's Lost Lands series.
-You will be within a tent beneath a fixed shelter, your bed will be raised off the ground with clean bedding, Out of Africa style toilet and washing facilities, sanitary Malagasy expedition catering and the Great Outdoors with river beside and stars above.
+You will be in a tent, your bed will be raised off the ground with clean bedding, enjoying Malagasy expedition catering and the Great Outdoors with river beside and stars above.
+Mobile phone signal will be intermittent - usually only be available on high ground.

 After dinner, we will go on a 2 - 2.5 hours forest night walk.
 We can usually see a lot at night, including Night Lemurs, Mouse Lemurs and numerous chameleons.
 The lemurs are easiest to see due to the reflections of their eyes.
 We can actually get quite close.
 Chameleons usually required the tuned eyes of our local guides.
 It's unlikely that you will find one without their help.